Hepatitis B vaccine: Brand names

 Twinrix (GSK) is a vaccine against hepatitis A and hepatitis B.

 Pediarix is a vaccine against diphtheria, tetanus, pertussis, hepatitis B, and poliomyelitis.

 Vaxelis is a vaccine against diphtheria, tetanus, pertussis, poliomyelitis, Haemophilus influenzae type B (Meningococcal Protein Conjugate), and hepatitis B.

+Fendrix (hepatitis B (rDNA) vaccine (adjuvanted, adsorbed)) was approved for medical use in the European Union in 2005.